cosmos/sdk-tutorials/academy/4-my-own-chain/create-message.md

 txhash: 59BC309EF79C354DD46ECE8D882BE133699CC10B165FEFAFF6AF3717507EBB4F
 ```

-Confirm that the new state conforms to your expectations:
+You can query your chain to see if the new game has been saved to state:

 ```sh
 $ checkersd query checkers show-next-game